andob/ActivityResultEventBus/COMPARISON.md

 This looks so nice!
 But still, we can identify two problems with this approach.

 The ``onCatChoosed(event)`` method from ``MainActivity`` is called before activity's ``onResume``.
-This is ok, but it can lead to some subtile bugs, which can be easily avoided.
+This is ok, but it can lead to some subtle bugs, which can be easily avoided.
 But I believe it's not a big deal, IMHO we should put code cleanness before everything else, including bugs.

 The second problem is that forcing to write a class-level method to handle the event is not quite suitable for complex navigation flow logic.
 This problem also applies to the vanilla onActivityResult.
 Let's look at the following example: